We may earn a commission when you buy through links in our articles. Learn more.

 Detective City of Angels has loads of content available – the two modes allow for replayability with different groups, and there are still expansions to this murder mystery board game coming out.

 For more board game listicles, check out the best horror games and the best social deduction games.
-And for some fast fun, try these easy card games.
+Or, if you want to jettison the boards and tokens for something freeform and silly, try our list of 150+ spicy Truth or Dare questions.